richardbiely/gaia-ecs/README.md

 ```

 ### Entity inheritance
-Entities can inherit from other entities by using the (IsA, target) relationship.
+Entities can inherit from other entities by using the (As, target) relationship.
 This is a powerful feature that helps you identify an entire group of entities using a single entity.

 ```cpp
 ecs::World w;